dmwm/PHEDEX/Documentation/README/README-ProdHarvest.txt

 catalogue acts as PhEDEx catalogue for the virtual LCG node.
 The Export agent uses it to convert GUIDs into TURLs.

-Some LCG sites hosting data produced in LCG run a real PhEDEx node, eg. PIC.
-It might be for those sites that the LCG storage is the same as the storage managed by PhEDEx so that part of the data managed by the PhEDEx LCG virtual node is already local to the real PhEDEx node.
-In this case, when injecting data into the virtual node, the corresponding replicas for the data local to the real node should also be created in TMDB.
-For this purpose, DropSmryLCG makes use of a file (option -nodesmap) which maps real PhEDEx nodes to LCG storage accessible to PhEDEx at that node.
-See Custom/LCGProduction/NodesFile.
-The first column is the real node name and the second is a regular expression to match a PFN to be considered local to the PhEDEx real node.
-When injecting a file in TMDB for the virtual PhEDEx node, if the regular expresion matches the PFN of the file being injected, the corresponding replica will be created for the matching real PhEDEx node.
+Data produced in LCG and injected into the LCG virtual node migh be locally accessible by a real PhEDEx node.
+However, those data are not known to PhEDEx as available at the real PhEDEx node since the corresponding replicas in TMDB do not exist and the file POOL attributes are not published in the local catalogue of the real PhEDEx node.
+When transferring those data from the LCG node to the real node, the copy of the files already available at the real node can be bypassed by using the -bypass option in the Download agent.
+See README-Transfer.txt for details.